 The film released on the same day as Pixar's first film Toy Story (1995), 22 years prior.
 It's also Pixar's second film to release the same day as one of their previous films, the first being The Good Dinosaur (2015), which was released the same day A Bug's Life (1998) did 17 years prior to that.

-Cheech Marin's first Pixar film outside the Cars franchise.
-Additionally, Cars 3 (2017) was released in the same year that Coco (2017) comes out.
-He has also done voices for two other Disney animated features, being Tito the Chihuahua in Oliver & Company (1988), and Banzai the Hyena in The Lion King (1994).
+The film features Cheech Marin's first voice-over role in a Pixar animated film outside of the Cars franchise.
+Additionally, Cars 3 (2017) was released in the same year that Coco (2017) was released, He has also done voice-over roles for two animated feature films for Walt Disney Feature Animation, being Tito the Chihuahua in Oliver & Company (1988) and Banzai the Hyena in The Lion King (1994).

 This is Pixar's second film released on Thanksgiving to not be directed by John Lasseter, and the first one released on Thanksgiving to have Lee Unkrich as the main director, after having been the simply the co-director of Toy Story 2 (1999).

 For Latin-speaking countries, there is a Mexican and Spanish dub done separately for Disney films (think of it as a dub for American and British English speakers).
 For this film, there was no Spanish dub, just a Mexican dub.